-The present TAP report is based on the assessment of the Advanced Draft ER-PD dated 12 October 2016.
-The Final ER-PD comprises some rewriting and reorganization of some sections compared to the first Draft ER-PD.
-The accessibility of the final ER-PD for the purpose of technical review was good overall.
+The 12 October 2016 draft ER-PD - the basis for the 1st Assessment - comprised some re-writing and reorganization of some sections compared to the first Draft ER-PD.
+The accessibility of the ER-PD for the purpose of technical review was good overall.
 The document followed the template and provided links or references to relevant supporting material.
 The supporting material mentioned in the ERPD but that was not initially accessible on, or through, the GFC/NRS website was made available to the TAP during the in-country visit.
-The incountry interviews served to clarify the TAP's interpretation and understanding in areas of ER Program governance, safeguards, direction and implications of specified legal reforms, and forest carbon monitoring and accounting systems described in the ERPD.
+The in-country interviews served to clarify the TAP's interpretation and understanding in areas of ER Program governance, safeguards, direction and implications of specified legal reforms, and forest carbon monitoring and accounting systems described in the ERPD.
 The review of the carbon accounting was the most challenging, technically, as it requires the clear presentation of a complex set of data and methods necessary to enable the TAP to reconstruct the reference level and projected ERs.